TeflonOfJoy/mangafox-webscraping/README.md

-# mangafox-webscraper
+# mangafox-webscraping
-Scraper for http://fanfox.net/ just to learn how scraping works
+Websrcraping of http://fanfox.net/ just to learn how it works